nazodane/blender-utilities/README.md

 ![Screenshot of Color Scheme addon](screenshot_color_scheme.png)

 ## Hash addon for Blender
-The hash addon is my recreation of [GTKHash](https://github.com/tristanheaven/gtkhash).
-However the source code is not based on GTKHash.
+The hash addon is my recreation of [GtkHash 1.2](https://github.com/tristanheaven/gtkhash).
+However the source code is not based on GtkHash.

 ![Screenshot of Hash addon](screenshot_hash.png)